Ibanez Iceman

-The Ibanez Iceman is a guitar produced by Hoshino Gakki under Ibanez brand.
+The Ibanez Iceman is a guitar produced by Hoshino Gakki under the Ibanez brand.

 Background

 Hoshino Gakki exported copies of American electric and acoustic guitars in the 1950s, and by the mid-1970s the Ibanez guitars had reached a level of quality comparable to American guitars.
 Lower labor rates at the time, plus efficient manufacturing meant that Ibanez guitars could be sold for almost half (or less) of the cost of a Gibson Les Paul or Fender Stratocaster.

 In the mid-1970s Hoshino Gakki wanted to make a distinctly Japanese guitar and to start breaking away from the Ibanez replicas of Fender and Gibson models.
 The idea was to build a guitar with an appealing original design, like a Les Paul or Stratocaster.
 A meeting between Hoshino (Ibanez), Kanda Shokai (Greco) and one of the main guitar factories in Japan (FujiGen) resulted in the Iceman/Mirage design.
 Each distribution company had distribution rights to it in different global markets.
 Hoshino Gakki (Ibanez) had the rights outside of Japan and Kanda Shokai (Greco) had the rights for Japan.

 The early Ibanez models were originally named the Artist 2663 models, launched in 1975.
 The name "Iceman" came later in 1978.
 The Greco model was named the Mirage and they are basically the same except for the pickup types that were used.
 Super 2000, Triple Coil and V2 pickups were used for the Ibanez Iceman, depending on the model number.
 Greco Dry and DiMarzio Super II pickups were used for the Greco Mirage.
 Body wood, pickups and neck joint construction varied with the Iceman/Mirage model price.
 The original Ibanez Artist/Iceman production was from 1975 to 1982/1983 with different models having set neck and bolt-on necks.

 The Ibanez Iceman II that was released in 1982/1983 had a different headstock with 6 in line tuners instead of the 3 a side tuners the original Ibanez Iceman had.